 “The ability for a child to see themselves, a peer, or a family member reflected in a book is priceless.
 For some, it can be truly life-changing.” —Kieran Slattery, middle school teacher, MA¹

 DonorsChoose teachers are known for making sure that their students have access to books that reflect their own identity and experience and for helping them understand identities and experiences that aren’t their own.
 All year round, we see amazing projects centered on making classrooms more inclusive.
-As Pride Month comes to an end, we pulled together a list of their most requested books with LGBTQIA+ stories and characters so you can add some pride to your own bookshelf — or the shelf of a kid in your life — all year round.
+We pulled together a list of their most requested books with LGBTQIA+ stories and characters so you can add some pride to your own bookshelf — or the shelf of a kid in your life — all year round.

 Julián Is a Mermaid, by Jessica Love